 - At-fault accidents while uninsured

-Typically, the SR-22 requirement in Illinois spans two years from the date of conviction or reinstatement .
+The SR-22 requirement in Illinois spans 3 years from the date of conviction or reinstatement.
 Most insurance companies charge around $25 to file an SR-22, plus you’ll pay higher premiums as a high-risk driver.
-If your policy is canceled while you’re required to carry an SR-22, your insurer must notify Secretary of State and your driving privileges will be suspended.
+If your policy is canceled while you’re required to carry an SR-22, your insurer must notify the Secretary of State and your driving privileges will be suspended.

 Lender/lessor requirements